-The reason this is so is that can i buy antibiotics online when you don’t have a will and you die the way your stuff is divided up is through a process called intestacy.
+The reason this is so is that when you don’t have a will and you die the way your stuff is divided up is through a process called intestacy.

 Intestacy is simply the way the state has decided people’s things should be divided up when they don’t have a will.
 Said another way, if you don’t create a will the state does it for you and they distribute all of your stuff how they think it should be distributed.

 Without a Will You Can’t Choose Who Gets What

 If you have any prized possessions or family heirlooms it’s likely they will be sold so the cash from them can be distributed.

 And, if you wanted something to go to a person specifically, there’s no certainty that that will happen.

 So, not only will Jack get half of your wealth, he may get the things that are most important to your family and its legacy.
 If you’ve got something that has been handed down for generations you want to make sure it gets in the right hands.